dougeby/IntuneDocs/intune-user-help/enroll-company-device-macos.md

 Your organization might have purchased their devices through something called the *Apple Device Enrollment Program* (DEP).
 Apple DEP lets organizations buy large amounts of iOS or macOS devices.
 Organizations can then configure and manage those devices within their preferred mobile device management provider, such as Intune.
 If you're an administrator and want more information about Apple DEP, see [Automatically enroll macOS devices with Apple's Device Enrollment Program](https://docs.microsoft.com/intune/device-enrollment-program-enroll-macos).

 ## Set up your macOS device
 Complete the following steps to enroll your macOS device in management.
-If you're using your own device, rather than a org-provided device, follow the steps for [personal and bring-your-own devices](enroll-your-device-in-intune-macos-cp.md).
+If you're using your own device, rather than an org-provided device, follow the steps for [personal and bring-your-own devices](enroll-your-device-in-intune-macos-cp.md).

 1. Power on your macOS device.
 2. Choose your **Language** and click **Continue**.